Atoiks-Games/PDVM/docs/instruction_set.rst

 | Implied   | ``phc``   | ``$18``   |
 +-----------+-----------+-----------+

-Pushes value of register C on to stack, increments stack pointer
+Pushes value of register C on to stack, increments stack pointer.
+Overwrites previous data mapped on the memory

 ppc
 ^^^^^^^^^^^^^^^^^^^^^^^^